The Codex Sassoon, the world’s oldest Hebrew Bible, could become the most valuable historical document ever sold.

 Just one verse each day.

 The Codex Sassoon is around 1,000 years old.
 A century older than the famed Leningrad Codex, the Sassoon is closer in age to the Aleppo Codex, which dates to around the year 930.
-However, the Codex Sassoon is incomplete: It’s missing eight parchment leaves – which is not that much.
-In fact, this does not affect its value at all.
+However, the Codex Sassoon is incomplete: It’s missing nearly two-fifths of its pages.
+Still, this does not affect its value.
 According to Sotheby’s, the codex is about to become “the most valuable historical document ever sold at auction.”
-As read in the note published by Medievalists.net, the auction will take place this coming May 17.

 The codex was preserved, according to notes found in the codex itself, by Salama bin Abi al-Fakhr.
 He was supposed to keep the book safe until the synagogue was rebuilt.
 But reconstruction works never begun, and the codex disappeared for the next 600 years until it was “rediscovered” in 1929 by a British collector, David Solomon Sassoon, who bought it for £350.

 The document remained with Sassoon’s heirs until 1978, when the British Rail Pension Fund purchased it for $320,000.
 It was bought in 1989 by Swiss collectior Jacqui Safra, who paid $3.19 million.

 Sarah Kuta’s article in Smithsonian Magazine notes that the Codex Sassoon has long held a “revered and fabled place in the pantheon of surviving historic documents and is undeniably one of the most important and singular texts in human history,” quoting Richard Austin, Sotheby’s global head of books and manuscripts